-The WDFW will conduct boat electrofishing to capture Columbia River Redband Trout (Oncorhynchus mykiss, subspecies: gairdneri) in six sections from three reaches of the Spokane River in Washington state between the Washington/Idaho border to the Nine Mile HED.
+WDFW will conduct boat electrofishing to capture Redband Trout in six sections from three reaches of the Spokane River in Washington state between the Washington/Idaho border to the Nine Mile HED.
 The three reaches from upstream to downstream are the Upper Spokane River (Post Falls HED to Upriver HED), Middle Spokane River (Upriver HED to Upper Falls HED), and Lower Spokane River (Monroe Street HED to Nine Mile HED).
 There are six survey sections or fish collection areas.
 The survey areas from upstream to downstream will be defined as: